The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling

 \section{MCMC}

-Performing statistical inference for infinite-dimensional models - when the dimension of the unknown quantities of the model (parameters and latent variables) is infinitely uncountable, is a highly complex problem.
-For many years, solutions had to rely on discrete (finite-dimensional) approximations of those quantities.
-This naturally represents a significant source of error in the analysis and this error is typically hard to be measured and/or controlled.
-The advances in computational methods, specially Monte Carlo under a Bayesian approach, have brought a new perspective to deal with infinite-dimensional problems by allowing for an analysis where no discretisation error is involved, only Monte Carlo one.
-The latter is much simpler to quantify and control, resulting in more precise and computationally efficient analyses.
+Performing statistical inference for infinite-dimensional models--when the model's unknown quantities (parameters and latent variables) are infinitely uncountable--is a highly complex problem.
+Historically, solutions relied on discrete (finite-dimensional) approximations of these quantities, introducing a significant error that is typically hard to measure or control.
+Advances in computational methods, especially Monte Carlo within a Bayesian approach, have brought new perspectives by allowing analyses free from discretization error, involving only Monte Carlo error.
+The latter is far simpler to quantify and control, yielding more precise and computationally efficient analyses.

-Exact (free of discretisation error) inference solutions for infinite-dimensional problems are possible mainly due to a neat simulation technique called retrospective sampling.
-It basically allows to deal with infinite-dimensional random variables by unveiling only a finite-dimensional representation of this, which has two main properties: i) it is enough to know its value in order to execute the steps of the algorithm in context, for example, MCMC; ii) any finite-dimensional part of the infinite-dimensional remainder of that r.v. can be simulated conditional on it.
-The idea of retrospective sampling in the context of simulation of infinite-dimensional r.v.’s was introduced in \cite{beskos2005exact} to perform exact simulation of diffusion paths.
-It was later used in a statistical context in several works (see, for example, \cite{beskos2006exact} and \cite{gonccalves2018exact}).
+Exact (discretization-error-free) inference solutions for infinite-dimensional problems have become possible largely due to a neat simulation technique called retrospective sampling.
+This technique effectively manages infinite-dimensional random variables by revealing only a finite-dimensional representation that: \begin{enumerate} \item Is sufficient for executing algorithmic steps, e.g., MCMC. \item Allows any finite-dimensional subset of the infinite-dimensional remainder to be conditionally simulated. \end{enumerate} The idea of retrospective sampling in simulating infinite-dimensional random variables was introduced in \cite{beskos2005exact} for simulating diffusion paths exactly and has since been applied in numerous statistical contexts (see, for example, \cite{beskos2006exact}, \cite{gonccalves2018exact}, and \cite{gonccalves2023exact}).

-We propose an infinite-dimensional MCMC algorithm that relies on retrospective sampling to perform exact Bayesian inference for discretely-observed POGAMPs.
-The algorithm consists of a Gibbs sampling with Metropolis-Hastings steps and is exact in the sense of having the exact posterior of all the unknown quantities in the model as its invariant distribution.
-Each step of the algorithm is carefully designed to be computationally efficient and provide feasible and reasonable solutions to the inference problem at hand.
-The infinite dimensionality of the algorithm is due to the same property of the component $Y_u$.
+We propose an infinite-dimensional MCMC algorithm using retrospective sampling to perform exact Bayesian inference for discretely-observed POGAMPs.
+This algorithm is a Gibbs sampler with Metropolis-Hastings steps and is exact, with the posterior distribution of all unknown quantities in the model as its invariant distribution.
+Each algorithmic step is carefully designed for computational efficiency and practical feasibility in tackling the inference problem.